Get Ready for Earthquakes

 - Look for and eliminate fire hazards that can cause further damage.

-- Follow your disaster plan to locate and communicate with family and loved ones.
+- Follow your communications plan to locate and connect with family and loved ones.

 - Check your building for cracks and structural damage.